momiji15/gittingit/howto.md

 # How to deal with git on Windows
-I'm using git shell in order to do all of this.
+I'm using git shell in order to do all of my gittery.
+It works for me.
 Typing up how to do things in git as I encounter them.

 ## Seeing what you committed.
 1. Type git log in the git shell.